 Arts honors graduates will be recognized at commencement with special regalia, and the distinction is noted on the transcript.

 Inquires should be directed to Jody Symula, director of student services.
-Please email email@example.com for an advising appointment.
+Interested students can email email@example.com for an advising appointment.